 So happy 21st birthday my Eli.
 We can’t wait to see where the next 10 years will lead you.

-Leslie Josel is the Principal of Order out of Chaos, an organizing consulting firm specializing in student organizing.
+Leslie Josel is the Principal of www.orderoochaos.com, an organizing consulting firm specializing in student organizing.
 She is the author of What’s the Deal with Teens and Time Management and the creator of the award-winning Academic Planner: A Tool for Time Management.
 To learn more, visit www.orderoochaos.com